cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/env-vars-advanced.md

 To do this:

 1. After you have taken a snapshot of your code (i.e. the first build) click on *Environment Variables* in the panel on the right.
-2. Set your variables by either manually entering them, or uploading a file that contain the variables.
+2. Set your variables by either manually entering them, or uploading a file that contains the variables.
 This file should use the following format:

 ```
 KEY_1=value_1